Telegram Payment Bots 2026: Stars, USDT & Free — Which Is Best?

 Let’s break each one down.

 Telegram Stars is Telegram’s native payment currency.
-Users buy Stars through the app (via Apple Pay, Google Pay, or card), and creators receive them as payment.
+Users buy Stars through the app (via Apple Pay, Google Pay, or card), then spend them in bots and Mini Apps.
+Creators accumulate Stars and convert them to TON tokens via Fragment for withdrawal.

 Custodial Bots, The Hidden Risk